mrak/stubby4node/README.md

 ## The Stub Portal

-Requests sent to any url at `localhost` or `localhost:80` will respond with the configured headers, status code, and content given that the request url, method and post data matches.
+Requests sent to any url at `localhost` or `localhost:80` will respond with the configured headers, status code, and content of any matching resources in the admin portal.
 Otherwise, it will return a `404 : Not Found`

 ## Running tests

+If you don't have jasmine-node already, install it:

+    npm install -g jasmine-node

 From the root directory run: